South Korea Vehicle Registration Process, Documents & Procedures

 - Passport

-- Vehicle safety inspection certificate
+- Four-wheeler safety inspection certificate

-- Proof of registration payment
+- Proof of licensing payment

 - Driving permit

-If you’d like to know more about how to ship a car or other vehicle to South Korea, visit our international shipping page!
+If you’d like to know more about how to ship a car or other four-wheeler to South Korea, visit our international shipping page!
 Important information is covered there, such as expected shipping costs, necessary paperwork, and popular shipping destinations.

-Getting A South Korea Driver’s License
+Getting A Driver’s License

 You are not allowed to drive in South Korea with a foreign license, though you can “exchange” your license for a local one through a simple procedure.
 There is a written test and health exam for those applying for a license from another country, though a handful of U.S. states are exempt from this.

-Driving In South Korea
+Driving In The Area

-For more information about driving in the country, see the Driving Tips section under resources heading below.
+For more information about driving in the country, see the Driving Tips section under the resources heading below.

-South Korea Vehicle Registration & Driving Resources
+Four-WheelerLicensing & Driving Resources